costajob/app-servers/README.md

 Ruby is the language i have more experience with.
 I find it an enjoyable language to code with, with a plethora of good libraries and a lovely community.

+### JRuby
+[JRuby](http://jruby.org/) 9.1.2.0 is installed via official distribution.
+JRuby is the Ruby implementation on the JVM: it supports multi-threading and cope with the Ruby release pretty closely.

 ### Python
 [Python](https://www.python.org/) 2.7 comes pre-installed on OSX El Captain.
 I included Python just to see how it compares versus Ruby.
 I never had the urge to learn Python, the same way pythonians do not look at Ruby.